Warren-SJ/batteryprofiler/README.md

 # batteryprofiler
-This is a repository containing all necessary documents of the battery designer we designed
+This is a repository containing all necessary documents of the battery profiler we designed